Object Storage - What Is It? (1/3)

 We want to add more reliability mechanisms to ensure that even in the most challenging failure case, the availability of customer data will not be affected.

-The S3 protocol being a standard created in 2007, we need to reach the level of features necessary to help companies in their cloud provider migration.
+The Amazon S3 protocol being a standard created in 2007, we need to reach the level of features necessary to help companies in their cloud provider migration.

 We need to work on our expansion in several regions to convince customers who are waiting for geo-replication features.